-In joyful anticipation of things to come ‘Asphalt Kiss’ is the first single taken off the upcoming album ‘Cyrosleep’.
+In joyful anticipation of things to come ‘Asphalt Kiss’ is the first single taken off the album ‘Cyrosleep’.

 “Asphalt Kiss” is a chunky, synth-driven track built on Detroit electro’s mechanical bounce and has a sinister glint in its eyes.
 It’s a stark statement of intent from someone clearly in full mastery of his skills.

 The remix comes courtesy of Matrixxman – aka Charles Duff – who supplies a typically intense techno workout that twists the track into a futuristic machine funk monster.
 The tension remains palpable throughout the almost 8 minutes.
 Stripped back, classy and full of atmosphere, this is sure to ignite some of the more underground establishments of 2017.